Andrew Reed

 Biography

 Outside of the office, Andrew enjoys weightlifting, hiking, and pickleball.
-He currently serves as the Legal Chair for the 55+ BC Games to be held in Nanaimo, BC.

 Learn more about Andrew on LinkedIn